SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DB_xml.md

 1. Open the file *DB.xml* (in the folder *C:\\Skyline DataMiner\\*).

-1. In the *UID* and *PWD* elements below the OpenSearch\Elasticsearch *Database* tag, specify the username and password, respectively.
+1. In the *UID* and *PWD* elements below the Elasticsearch *Database* tag (which is also used for OpenSearch), specify the username and password, respectively.

     For example: